alancutter/web-animations-js/CONTRIBUTING.md

 ## Publishing a release

+### 1. Ensure your local git checkout is in a known state.

+    Some assumptions are made in these instructions, it's important that you adapt these assumptions to your local checkout or follow these instructions to put it in a known state.

+    1. Check that your origin remote is pointing to the right URL for these instructions.

+        ```sh
+            git remote get-url origin
+        ```

+        This must return `git@github.com:web-animations/web-animations-js.git`, if it does not you can correct it with:

+        ```sh
+            git remote set-url origin git@github.com:web-animations/web-animations-js.git
+        ```

+    1. Ensure your local git checkout is up to date.

+        ```sh
+            git fetch origin
+        ```

+    1. Remove local branches that get used in these instructions

+        ```sh
+            git branch -d dev master
+        ```

+        These branches may cause problems if they exist locally and are out of date.

+1. Determine the changes made since last release

+    Add an entry to

+        ### ?.?.? — *November 1, 2001*

+          * Fixed a bug where nothing worked

+    Use the following to generate a summary of commits, but edit the list to contain only relevant information.

+        git log --first-parent `git describe --tags --abbrev=0 master`..dev --pretty=format:"  * %s"

 1. Determine the version number for the release

     * Increment the first number and reset others to 0 when there are large breaking changes